daedaleanai/reqtraq/README.md

 it needs from there.

 Reqtraq has 3 main components:

 1. Precommit hook: makes sure the documents have the correct structure and linking:
   * Correctly named
   * Requirements correctly formatted and continuous
   * References exist, Parent requirements exist and not DELETED
   * Required attributes are there and correctly formatted
   * Linkifies documents

-2. Prepush hook: exports tasks to desired task management tool (supported for Phabricator, JIRA and others need to be added)
+2. Prepush hook: exports tasks to desired task management tool (supported for Phabricator; JIRA and others need to be added)

 3. Standalone binary:
   * Report generation with filtering
   * Phabricator export
   * Web tool

 ## How to install Reqtraq
 ### Dependencies
 ```
-Install Go according to the instructions on https://golang.org/doc/install
+Install Go according to the instructions [here](https://golang.org/doc/install)
 ```

 ### Installation